Last Updated on December 9, 2021 by Chris and Lindsay

-11) Explore The Tidal Pools And Search For Marine Life At Lowell Point (FREE)
+11) Explore The Tidal Pools And Search For Marine Wildlife At Lowell Point (FREE)

 Lowell Point is a rustic stretch of land approximately 3 miles outside of Seward, Alaska.
 On the drive alone you can expect to see incredible landscapes and wildlife.

 However if you really want to take your time and enjoy the area, plan a trip to Lowell Point to explore the area.

 You can visit Miller’s Landing to rent kayaks if you would like to see the region by water.
 But a cheaper option is simply to park and wander around the shoreline.

 It is possible to see humpback whales and orcas from the shore during certain times of the year.
 Additionally, with proper licensing and timing, you can also fish for all five types of Alaskan salmon right from the shoreline.

 Lowell Point offers two different sides of itself depending on the tides.

 On high tide, you will see more wildlife enjoying the sport and life in the water.
 Steller sea lions and sea otters are common inhabitants of the area, perhaps you may even spot a harbor seal!
 As are dozens of species of aquatic birds.

 As the tide goes out you can find all sorts of marine wildlife in the tidal pools.
 From sea stars and hermit crabs to eels and limpets, low tide is just as bountiful in its wildlife as high tide.